 - If you’re looking for something local to do with your kids, some of our best family vacations were when we went camping.
-It doesn’t have to be a long distance away and you can just do it for the night but kids love the outdoors and it will surely be a memory they’ll never forget.
+It doesn’t have to be a long distance away.
+You can just do it for the night but kids love the outdoors.

 To see all the places we’ve visited go to the travel section of our blog and see what peaks your interest.